nashville-software-school/bangazon-inc/book-1-orientation/chapters/INTERFACES_INTRO.md

 The `PaintedDog` class has now implemented the two methods required by the inteface that was designated.
 If you had not written the `walk()` function, the code would not compile and you would get a message like this.

 ```
-'PaintedDog' does not implement interface member 'IAmbulatory.walk()'
+'PaintedDog' does not implement interface member 'IWalking.walk()'
 ```

 ### Multiple Interfaces